-Ecommerce Benchmarks: How Does Your Store Stack Up?
+Ecommerce Benchmarks: How Does Your Store Measure Up?

 Vague industry benchmarks are useless.
 First of all, benchmarks are rapidly changing in the ecommerce world.
-Second of all, each business is different and these benchmarks don’t give you insight into high performing businesses versus ones that are barely surviving.
+Second, each business is different, and these benchmarks don’t give you insight into high-performing businesses versus ones that are barely surviving.

 Prerequisites for Success